 Peter has a practical land management background, which means that development of DWT's Living Landscape projects are well grounded and achievable.
 Peter works with and has established a wide range of partnerships in the county and is a Director of the DR Company which supports rural regeneration, environmental and development projects.

-Emma Richardson - Director of Commercial & Operations
+Emma Richardson - Director of Nature-based Solutions

 Emma joined DWT in the 1990s and is now Director of Commercial and Operations.
 She oversees the organisation's property portfolio, its trading subsidiaries (Devon Wildlife Consultants and Seaton Jurassic) as well as the large multi-year, landscape scale conservation projects helping the various teams to meet the challenges of delivering a living landscape for Devon.